-\begin{example} Assume that the irregularity of the surface is 0.
-If $\ch=(1,0,-n)$, then the Gieseker-Uhlenbeck morphism is the Hilbert-Chow morphism $h: S^{[n]}\to S^{(n)}$, which maps the Hilbert scheme of $n$-points on $S$ to the symmetric product $S^{(n)}$.
+\begin{example} Assume that the irregularity of the surface is $0$.
+If $\ch=(1,0,-n)$, then the Gieseker--Uhlenbeck morphism is the Hilbert--Chow morphism $h: S^{[n]}\to S^{(n)}$, which maps the Hilbert scheme of $n$-points on $S$ to the symmetric product $S^{(n)}$.
 In particular,

-which induces the Hilbert-Chow morphism \cite[Example 8.2.9]{HL10}.
-The boundary divisor of Hilbert-Chow morphism is
+which induces the Hilbert--Chow morphism (see \cite[Example 8.2.9]{HL10}).
+The boundary divisor of the Hilbert--Chow morphism is